oduerr/grader/README.md

 - **points**: Total points achieved by student

 Final grades are mapped to discrete values: 1.0, 1.3, 1.7, 2.0, 2.3, 2.7, 3.0, 3.3, 3.7, 4.0, 5.0
+You pass if the final grade is less than or equal to 4.15.

 ## 🛠 Technical Details